 Q3.
 How does pairwise deletion handle missing data?

-A. Pairwise deletion is a method of handling missing values where only the observations with complete data are used in each pairwise correlation or regression analysis.
+A. Pairwise deletion handles missing values by using only the observations with complete data in each pairwise correlation or regression analysis.
 This method assumes that the missing data is MCAR, and it is appropriate when the missing data is not too large.

 The media shown in this article is not owned by Analytics Vidhya and are used at the Author’s discretion.